robin-rpr/calos/CONTRIBUTING.rst

 Contributor’s guide
 *******************

-This section is notes on contributing to Charliecloud development.
+This section is notes on contributing to Clearly's development.
 Currently, it is messy and incomplete.
 Patches welcome!

 It documents public stuff only.
 If you are on the core team at LANL, also